kpocza/thriot/README.md

 ## Hosting environments

-Currently Thirot Service is able to run on a Windows-based hosting environment and store data in Azure Table Storagem in Microsoft SQL (Express) or Postgresql.
+Currently Thirot Service is fully supported on Windows-based hosting environments and store data in Azure Table Storagem in Microsoft SQL (Express) or PostgreSQL.

+There is experimental level support for Linux (tested on Ubuntu 14.04.2 LTS) based hosting with PostgreSQL backend.
+Linux hosting currently employs mostly Mono and a little bit of ASP.NET 5.

 Page http://portal.thriot.io/sql-backed-hosting-environment/ describes the steps to create a SQL-backed hosting environment while page http://portal.thriot.io/azure-environment/ describes the steps of how to create a hosting environment in Azure with ATS backend storage.
+Page http://portal.thriot.io/postgresql-backed-hosting-environment/ described the PostgreSQL based hosting environment on Windows while http://portal.thriot.io/test-environment-on-linux/ defines how to install Thriot on Ubuntu 14.04.2 LTS.

-The aim is to provide hosting capabilities on Linux using CoreCLR and CoreFX.
+The aim is to provide full hosting capabilities on Linux using completely ASP.NET 5 on CoreCLR.